jozefh9045/CYOA_project/cave_end.md

 ##Cave's End
 ---
-You are staring to grow desperate.
+You are starting to grow desperate.
 The cave seems to be never ending.
 The only
 things you can see are the glowing rocks on the ground.
-You start to pick up you
+You start to pick up your
-pace and run though the cave.
+pace and run through the cave.

 Finally, you stop.
 You see a drop off in front of you. you look down and see that
 the drop is very very high.
 You can also see a small stream running down another